 Limb sparing is often presented as an option for dogs who aren’t amputation candidates or for pawrents who are hesitant about removing the limb.
 However, the reality is that a limb spare is a lot to put a dog through, plus there is a 30 percent risk of infection and a 30 percent risk of the cancer reoccurring in the same limb.
 Usually, the limb will have to be amputated anyways.

-Stay Tuned for More Canine Cancer Oncology News
+Watch More Canine Cancer Oncology News

 - Cisplatin and Doxorubicin Side Effects in Dogs